About Us

 Agile Project Management

 We are fascinated with the promise of 'Agile' and of 'Lean Startup' and continue to study these concepts and techniques.
 Bill has been on a quest for the past several years to identify the elements of 'Agile' that can and should be embraced within 'traditional' or 'classical' project management.
 We were way ahead of the curve when PMI embraced 'Agile' within the 6th edition of The PMBOK® Guide.
 This enabled us to address 'Agile' competently in our updated course materials, as we aligned them to the 6th edition of The PMBOK® Guide.
+At the same time we are dismayed by the simplistic hype that is so common in discussions about ‘Agile’ these days.

 Veteran Assistance